ctoge/ctoge/README.md

 I did my undergraduate in Genetics at the University of Georgia, where I studied [fungal pathogens in peanuts](https://fieldreport.caes.uga.edu/features/fungal-threats/) as part of my thesis.

 I am interested in extreme and pathogenic fungi of all varieties.
+In my free time, I enjoy building Gunpla and doing martial arts.

 ## Fun Stuff :D